RobertDeSonier/RoBlog/_posts/2018-08-06-Scripting the Day Away.md

 Using the GitHub API along with the VersionOne API, I can take the mundane task of linking my Pull Requests to User Stories and make it automated with a script.

-But now, Im sure you are thinking, does that just mean I have to run a script every day now?
+But now, I'm sure you are thinking, does that just mean I have to run a script every day now?

 Not true!
 With Window's Task Scheduler, I can make my script run as often and frequent as I want.